 The Alsberg-French-Schoch Memorial Lectureship was established in 1965 to honor chemists who have made distinguished contributions to fundamental starch science.
 Established by the Corn Refiners with a grant to the Cereals & Grains Association for its administration, the award is given every two to four years and includes the opportunity to present a lecture (generally 20 minutes) on some phase of starch science during a session of an annual meeting of the association.

 Submit nominations using the online form found on the awards page.
-The nomination process is open from November–January 31.
+The online nomination form will be available from November 2022–January 31, 2023.

 How to Nominate